Article 1: Name and Purpose

 A director may be removed from office by unanimous vote of the remaining directors at a regularly scheduled meeting.
 The candidate for removal must receive advance notification of the vote for removal.
 Copies of letters, petitions, and/or other documents submitted to the BOD representing grounds for removal of a director will be forwarded to that director before the vote for removal.

 Article VII: Finance

 The fiscal year will be from January 1 to December 31.

 No TTT property with a value exceeding $1,000.00 will be sold without unanimous approval of the BOD or majority of the general membership.

-Half of the annual revenue remaining after the operational budget is met will be allocated to the landing field fund.
+Half of the annual revenue remaining after the operational budget is met will be allocated to the site acquisition and development fund.

 Article VIII: Amendments

 The bylaws may be amended by membership referendum only.
 Any bylaws revision referendum will be published (posted) at least thirty days before the deadline for submission of votes.
 Member presence will not be required for voting on any bylaws revision referendum.